-Risks of inefficient grounding can cost a company millions depending on the facility, equipment and personnel that are impacted.
+Risks of inefficient grounding can cost a company millions depending on the facility, equipment, and personnel that is impacted.

 • General personnel safety/Loss of life

 • Ability to protect critical and expensive electronic systems and equipment